What is server-side ad insertion (SSAI) or dynamic ad insertion (DAI)?

 What types of media owners primarily use SSAI?

-Operators, pay TV providers, broadcasters and programmers.
-This includes media owners that stream live events, live-linear cable TV, or have Video on Demand (VOD) assets.
+Operators, pay-TV providers, broadcasters, and programmers all use SSAI.
+This includes media owners that stream live events, live-linear cable TV, or have video-on-demand (VOD) assets.
 However, any media owner that finds the features of SSAI to be beneficial can utilize the technology to stream their video inventory.

 Are you able to match cookied users in SSAI environments since there is an additional partner involved?